 - Provider Choice.
 Providers choose their EVV of choice and ensure that all standards are met.
 Additionally, a common format export of data may be required by the state.

-- State Overseer.
+- State Overseer or Open Choice or Hybrid Model.
 State overseer of EVV in an open choice model.
 An organization (state or private sector) with no conflicts of interest will verify and oversee the data and quality of data coming from the various EVV vendors in a single database or data warehouse, and provide data insights to the state.

 - Approved Vendor List.
 The state creates an approved vendor list.
 The list should not be static, but rather allows for different vendors to either be rewarded or punished for good or poor performance and design.